 Working Title of PhD: Bereavement and imprisonment: an exploration of the experience of grief and loss prior to and/or during custody

-Year commenced PhD study: 2017 (Full-time)
+Year commenced PhD study: 2017 Institution/Organisation: University of Strathclyde

-PhD Supervisors: Sally Paul, PhD and Beth Weaver, PhD
+PhD Supervisors: Sally Paul, PhD, and Beth Weaver, PhD

-- How might bereavement support be developed?
+5. How might bereavement support services be developed?

-Bereavement, imprisonment, deprivation
+Keywords: Bereavement, imprisonment, deprivation